 If I were to speak in travel language and break down your stay in Azerbaijan by days, I would recommend 10-15 days.
 Of these, Baku deserves not less than three days.
 How else will you soak in the cultural and historical vibe of the city?

 Somewhere in one of the earlier posts, I mentioned that Baku is a potpourri, a visible proof of different influences that have left a mark on Azerbaijan.
-With an urban landscape that looks like the love offspring of Europe and a Middle Eastern country (no offence meant!), the capital city of Baku is a surprising mix of the modern and historical.
+With an urban landscape that looks like the love offspring of Europe and a Middle Eastern country (no offense meant!), the capital city of Baku is a surprising mix of the modern and historical.

 So, after you’ve dedicated a day to the Old City – unless you are on mission fast track and just glance at things rather than delve deeper – keep aside two days for Baku.
 Why two days?
 I’ll tell you…